Azykh Cave: Discovery

-The cave was discovered by the "Palaeolithic Archaeological Expedition" of the Azerbaijan National Academy of Sciences (ANAS) under the leadership of Mammadali Huseynov in 1960 and is considered to be the site of one of the most ancient locations of proto-human presence in Eurasia.
+The cave was discovered in 1960 by the Azerbaijan National Academy of Sciences (ANAS) under the leadership of Mammadali Huseynov and is considered to be the site of one of the most ancient locations of proto-human presence in Eurasia.
 A Neanderthal-like jaw bone found in 1968 is assumed to be around 250,000 years old and thus one of the oldest proto-human remains found in the Caucasus.
 Its discovery gave rise to the term Azykh Man.
 Archaeologists have suggested that the finds from the lowest layers are of a pre-Acheulean culture (730,000 to 1,800,000 years ago), that resembles the Olduwan culture named after Tanzania's Olduvai Gorge in many respects.

 The poor quality of the 1960s excavation, in which no taphonomic data was collected, led to uncertainties over the chronological sequence of the layers.
 Excavations resumed in the mid-1990s.
 In 2002, an international research team headed by Tania King discovered undisturbed entrances to the cave as well as fauna and stone tools.
 Fossil assemblages recovered from the excavations between 2002 and 2009 found Pleistocene-era remains of bears accumulated as a result of hibernation, but no evidence for simultaneous occupation of the cave by bears and hominins.
 Other faunal remains, mainly herbivores, had been brought to the cave by hominins, but butchering had taken place somewhere else, not at the rear of the cave where the remains were found.
 When cave sediments reached close to the cave roof, the cave ceased to be used by hominins.
 During the Holocene, the upper sediments were eroded by water, opening up the cave to renewed human use.